 What we’re doing to improve accessibility

-Our team is working hard to comply with all guidelines by the end of 2022.
+Our team is working hard to comply with all guidelines.
 We will ensure that, from now on, all new technology or features of Go Jauntly will be fully compliant with WCAG 2.1 level AA.

 Technical information about this mobile application’s accessibility